-- TC1 THE COUNCIL WILL SEEK TO SUSTAIN AND ENHANCE THE TOWN CENTRE'S ROLE AS A SUB-REGIONAL SHOPPING CENTRE AND AS.
-IT WILL BE THE MAIN FOCUS OF SHOPPING BUSINESS, CULTURAL, EDUCATIONAL, COMMUNITY AND LEISURE ACTIVITY IN THE BOROUGH.
-DEVELOPMENTS IN OLDHAM TOWN CENTRE WILL BE REQUIRED TO ACHIEVE A HIGH STANDARD OF URBAN DESIGN. - 8.11 8.9 The Council regards it as essential to sustain and enhance the vitality and viability of Oldham Town Centre as the main shopping centre in the Borough, a key location for employment and for a wide range of facilities and services that are frequently used by people from across the Borough as a whole. - 8.12 8.10 The Town Centre is the most accessible location within the Borough, particularly for those people who do not have access to a private car and those who choose to use public transport. - 8.13 8.11 It is a key focus of community life; attracts a great deal of pedestrian activity and has an important role in defining the image of the Borough as a whole.
-In recognition of this, and in line with Government policy as expressed in PPG 6 "Town Centres and Retail Developments" the Council is above all determined to ensure that all new developments incorporate high standards of urban design that enhance and extend the public realm in and around the development site.
+- TC1 THE COUNCIL WILL SEEK TO SUSTAIN AND ENHANCE THE TOWN CENTRE'S ROLE AS A SUB-REGIONAL SHOPPING CENTRE.
+IT WILL BE THE MAIN FOCUS OF SHOPPING, BUSINESS, CULTURAL, EDUCATIONAL, COMMUNITY AND LEISURE ACTIVITY IN THE BOROUGH.
+DEVELOPMENTS IN OLDHAM TOWN CENTRE WILL BE REQUIRED TO ACHIEVE A HIGH STANDARD OF URBAN DESIGN. - 8.9 The Council regards it as essential to sustain and enhance the vitality and viability of Oldham Town Centre as the main shopping centre in the Borough, a key location for employment and for a wide range of facilities and services that are frequently used by people from across the Borough as a whole. - 8.10 The Town Centre is the most accessible location within the Borough, particularly for those people who do not have access to a private car and those who choose to use public transport. - 8.11 It is a key focus of community life; attracts a great deal of pedestrian activity and has an important role in defining the image of the Borough as a whole.
+In recognition of this, and in line with Government policy as expressed in PPS6 Planning for Town Centres and the associated guidance on design and implementation tools, the Council is above all determined to ensure that all new developments incorporate high standards of urban design that enhance and extend the public realm in and around the development site. - 8.12 Major development proposals, particularly those that involve large space users, will need to adopt a flexible approach to their format that respects the character and urban form of the Town Centre, creates new public spaces, maintains high levels of pedestrian permeability and allows pedestrians safe, convenient and attractive routes overlooked by active frontages (shop fronts, windows and entrances).

-- 8.14 8.12 Major development proposals, particularly those that involve large space users, will need to adopt a flexible approach to their format that respects the character and urban form of the Town Centre, creates new public spaces, maintains high levels of pedestrian permeability and allows pedestrians safe, convenient and attractive routes overlooked by active frontages (shopfronts, windows and entrances). - 8.15 8.13 Developments either within or affecting the Town Centre Conservation Area must achieve a high standard of design that preserves or enhances its character and appearance, in line with policies contained in Section 12, Conservation of the Historic Environment.
-The coverage of the Town Centre Conservation Area is shown on the Town Centre Inset Map on the Proposals Map. - 8.16 8.14 Wherever appropriate, new developments must also contribute to the further greening of the Town Centre, by adding landscaped areas and street trees. - 8.17 To aid interpretation of this policy, the Council is preparing supplementary planning guidance that will take the form of an urban design framework for the Town Centre.
-The design of all new development must complement the Council's ongoing programme of public realm improvements.
+- 8.13 Developments either within or affecting the Town Centre Conservation Area must achieve a high standard of design that preserves or enhances its character and appearance, in line with policies contained in Chapter 12, Conservation of the Historic Environment.
+The coverage of the Town Centre Conservation Area is shown on the Town Centre Inset Map on the Proposals Map. - 8.14 Wherever appropriate, new developments must also contribute to the further greening of the Town Centre, by adding landscaped areas and street trees.

-Allocated sites
+Allocated Sites